Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS - NewsBreak

-Effective: 2022-06-26 16:53:00 PDT Expires: 2022-06-26 17:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2022-07-01 15:09:00 PDT Expires: 2022-07-01 16:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Maricopa; Pinal The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Maricopa County in south central Arizona Pinal County in southeastern Arizona * Until 545 PM MST. * At 453 PM MST, a severe thunderstorm was located over Arizona State Fairgrounds, or near Laveen, and is nearly stationary.
-HAZARD...60 mph wind gusts.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Pima The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for Northeastern Pima County in southeastern Arizona * Until 400 PM MST. * At 308 PM MST, a severe thunderstorm was located over Casas Adobes, or near Oro Valley, and is nearly stationary.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Phoenix, Glendale, Scottsdale, Tempe, Avondale, Goodyear, Paradise Valley, Tolleson, Laveen, Cashion, Papago Park, Piestewa Peak Park, South Phoenix, Arizona State Fairgrounds and South Mountain Park.
-This includes the following highways AZ Interstate 10 between mile markers 130 and 160.
-AZ Interstate 17 between mile markers 195 and 207.
-AZ Route 51 between mile markers 1 and 6.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Tucson, Oro Valley, Marana, Casas Adobes, Flowing Wells, Tortolita, Catalina Foothills and Catalina State Park.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0